tch180/tch180/README.md

-- 🔭 I’m currently working on ...NEXT.JS
+- 🔭 I’m currently working on ...OneStory.one
 - 🌱 I’m currently learning ...
-NEXT.JS
+Security and Authentication
 - 👯 I’m looking to collaborate on ...
 React
 - 💬 Ask me about ...
 ANYTHING !
 - 📫 How to reach me: ...
 [Portfolio](http://www.tredner.dev)